 Along with your visa to enter Nepal, tourists need two other kinds of Island peak trek permits.
 First, you need a local area permit that can be issued in Kathmandu or Lukla itself.
 This cost about Rs 2000 per person.
-The local area Island Peak permit is the replacement of the TIMS card since 2018.
+The local area Island Peak permit replaced the TIMS card in 2018.

 Next, there’s the Sagarmatha National Park permit.
 This is usually issued in the Everest region before getting to Namche.
 There’s a gate and check post at the entry point where you can print the permit.
 This permit costs about Rs 3000 per person.
 The fee is lower for SAARC county citizens, i.e., Rs 1500 per person.
 You will need passport photos and your visa to request these permits.